matthewdaluz/AndroidPackageManager/README.md

 - Dependency resolution only follows the first alternative and goes one level deep.
 - `Packages.xz` indices are ignored on Android builds.
 - System APK install assumes Magisk-owned `/data/adb/modules`.
-- SELinux policies are provided by the flashable ZIP to permit `/data/apm` writes, socket access, and OverlayFS mounts.
 - AMS requires a clean base mount snapshot; if `/system` is already overlay-mounted, capture will fail until the device reboots cleanly.